 Summary : Spend a full day in Glacier Bay National Park, joined by a park ranger.
 Explore Haines to discover its history and partake in some modern adventure on a hike, bike, or river float trip.
 Learn about Chilkat Tlingit Native culture.
-Observe stunning wilderness and wildlife such as whales, Dalls porpoise, sea lions, and black bears.
-Birdwatchers delight to check off their lists iconic Alaska birds such as eagles, puffins, black oystercatchers, and other seabirds.
-Kayak, paddle board, and skiff in rugged wildlife-rich coves; hike and beachcomb in Tongass National Forest; and leave it up to your captain to choose the best wilderness exploration on this trip of a lifetime.
+Observe stunning wilderness and wildlife such as whales, Dalls porpoises, sea lions, and black bears.
+Birdwatchers will delight in checking off their lists speces of iconic Alaska birds such as eagles, puffins, black oystercatchers, and others.
+Kayak, paddle board, and skiff in rugged wildlife-rich coves; hike and beachcomb in the Tongass National Forest; and leave it up to your captain to choose the best areas for wilderness exploration on this trip of a lifetime.

 Welcome aboard!
 It’s time to relax and meet your crew.
-And as you sail away in Sitka Sound, what’s also worthy of your precious time are the unmistakable views of Mt.
+And as you sail away in Sitka Sound, take in the unmistakable views of Mt.
 Edgecumbe—a volcanic wonder in its own right.

-Shhh...if you don’t say a word, you can hear the sounds of these Sounds.
+Shhh.
+If you don’t say a word, you can hear the sounds of these Sounds.
 Dense Baranof Island forest to one side.
 Small, wild, lesser-known islands on the other.
-You might even spot black bears loping on shore.
+You might even spot black bears loping on shore although they’re likely to catch a whiff of you first.
 And keep watch for neighboring sea lions and eagles, too.
 Your first day offers options to drop anchor and find adventure.
 Slip into a kayak.
 Nose along shore in a skiff.
 Or head into the Tongass National Forest on foot with your expedition team.
-The possibilities are endless.
-Reward yourself when you get back to the boat with a treat from the crew.
+The possibilities, endless.
+Reward yourself when you get back to the boat, the crew will have a treat waiting.

 Nothing like kick starting the morning with on-deck yoga stretches and a chaser of exploration mode d’jour—motor, paddle, boots.
 It might be your toughest transition of the day.
 In and around Icy Strait, glide through giant bullwhip kelp (it can grow to over 100 feet long).
 Skiff to a rocky outcropping and watch sea lions play.
 Mud boots serve their purpose on a forest hike with your top-notch guides, who are sharp and have plenty to share about everything Alaska—animals, plants, and even geology.
 At the end of this unforgettable day, you’ve earned a soak in the hot tub.